Girl looks at temple in Angkor Wat complex, Siem Reap

 Should you bring a backpack or a suitcase?

 A travel backpack is the best choice for the Banana Pancake Trail.
 A suitcase just doesn’t work when you’re riding on the back of motorbikes or walking long distances on uneven terrain in search of your hostel.
 Pick a backpack that’s weatherproof, easy to keep organized (not top-loading), and extremely durable.
-The Khmer Explorer Travel Set is the best backpack for this trip and was designed specifically for traveling on the Banana Pancake Trail!
+The Khmer Explorer Travel Set (pictured above) is the best backpack for this trip and was designed specifically for traveling on the Banana Pancake Trail!

 How much does the Banana Pancake Trail cost?